horeaporutiu/VSCodeTutorial/README.md

 are needed to connect to our local Fabric network.
 Run `npm install` in the `VSCodeLocalNetwork`.
 Then, run `node addIdentity`.
-You should see that this command creates a new folder called `_idwallet` and populates that folder with an identity, which in our case goes by the name of ``
+You should see that this command creates a new folder called `_idwallet` and populates that folder with the MSP identity, which in our case goes by the name of
 `User1@org1.example.com`.
 Nice job!